Your State-By-State Guide To Super Tuesday

 Clinton won almost two-thirds of white women, who were 36% of the electorate, in addition to blowing out the margins with black voters.
 She won 84% of African Americans, and they were about a quarter of the electorate.

 There haven't been many good polls in Virginia.
 The last best one was a Monmouth poll from Feb.
 18, which is a lifetime in a presidential primary race.
-It showed essentially a three-way tie between Sanders (22%), Bloomberg (22%), Biden (18%) — and it was conducted before Bloomberg's first debate in Las Vegas, which was a spotty performance.
+It showed essentially a three-way tie for Sanders (22%), Bloomberg (22%) and Biden (18%) — and it was conducted before Bloomberg's first debate in Las Vegas, which was a spotty performance.

 Massachusetts